ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-4-systems.md

 3. Electrical parts

-    - Battery <br> Is an **energy source** which has positive and negative end
+    - Battery <br> An **energy source** which has a positive and a negative end.

-    - Wire <br> Connects all parts of the circuit together
+    - Wire <br> Connects all parts of the circuit together.

     - Switch <br> Is added to a circuit to open or close the circuit

-    - Bulb <br> When the metal casing and metal tip are connected to the circuit, the **electric current** flows through the metal filament inside the glass bulb, the filament is heated and glows.
+    - Bulb <br> When the metal casing and metal tip are connected to the circuit, the **electric current** flows through the metal filament inside the glass bulb, the filament heats up and glows.

 4. In a **closed circuit**, all parts are properly connected and there are no gaps between the parts.
 Thus, electric current flows through the circuit.